SatelliteQE/airgun/docs/index.rst

 Airgun is a Python library which is build over `Widgetastic`_ and `navmazing`_ to make Satellite 6 UI testing easier.

-This page provides a summary of information about NailGun.
+This page provides a summary of information about AirGun.

 .. contents::